ramnes/context-color/README.md

 ```
 usage: context-color [OPTIONS]

-Print a color sequence based on different context informations.
+Print a color sequence based on a command output's hash.

 COMMON OPTIONS:
     --help, -h          Print this help.